Private Tours Entirely Designed Around You

 Neighborhood parks draw different crowds than the tourist magnets.
 These are the spots where you'll see families spreading tarps early, people cycling through on their commute, and regulars who come back year after year.

-Inokashira Park is my neighborhood park, so I'm biased.
-But the cherry blossom season here is genuinely lovely.
-The sakura trees ring the central pond, and their branches hang low enough to almost touch the water.
-Petals drift across the surface in the morning light, and if you arrive before 9 AM, you'll have space to sit without claiming territory.
+Inokashira Park is my neighborhood park, so I’ll admit I’m biased, but cherry blossom season here really is special.
+The sakura trees wrap around the central pond, their branches hanging low enough to brush the water, and in the early morning, the petals drift across the surface in a way that feels almost staged.
+If you arrive before 9 AM, you can sit without competing for space, and the park still feels quiet and unhurried.

 Cherry blossoms along Inokashira Park's pond at sunrise